-A few years earlier, the Tri-State Transportation Campaign published an eye-opening report that found that 19,551 bicycle accidents occurred in 13 northern New Jersey counties between 2001 and 2011, including 81 fatal crashes.
+The Tri-State Transportation Campaign published an eye-opening report that revealed that 19,551 bicycle accidents occurred in 13 northern New Jersey counties over a 10-year period, including 81 fatal crashes.

-According to that report, Bergen County had the highest average yearly crashes (270) during the 2001-2011 time period, while Hudson County had the highest average yearly crash rate (number of average yearly crashes per 10,000 residents).
+According to that report, Bergen County had the highest average yearly crashes (270) during the 10-year analysis period.
+Hudson County had the highest average yearly crash rate (number of average yearly crashes per 10,000 residents).

 The 13 northern New Jersey counties, as a whole, averaged 1,777 bicycle accidents per year, or a crash rate of 2.84.